-The first line must have a parenthesized, non-empty expandable pattern that may refer to syntactic categories and inflection classes.
-The bracketed right-hand side is an expandable that generates a list of MPSs.
+The first line may have non-empty (-bracketed expandable pattern (here, (V)) that matches syntactic categories and inflection classes.
+The rest of the schema is a {-bracketed expandable that generates a list of MPSs.

-Given a lexeme, PFME finds all paradigm schemata whose pattern matches the syntactic category and inflection class of the lexeme.
+Given a lexeme, PFME finds all content-paradigm schemata whose pattern matches the syntactic category and inflection class of the lexeme.
 PFME generates all MPSs from those matching schemata.